justunsix/file-service/README.md

 # File Service

-Web service to manage, read, create, update, and delete XML files

-Basic web service for reading, updating, and searching files like XML files using Node.js and Express.
+Web service to manage XML files by reading, updating, and searching text in the files using Node.js and Express.

 ## Prerequisites